Leonid Khabarov: Panjshir offensive

 In March 1980, Khabarov received an order to prepare his troops for a major offensive in Panjshir Province, a stronghold of the mujahideen.
 Located between Jabal-ul-Siraj and Charikar, Khabarov's battalion was ordered to move through the Panjshir Valley to the very end of it and back to lure out and confront the resistance and their leader, Ahmad Shah Massoud.
 Massoud ordered his mujahideen to mine the only road in the valley.
 While proceeding with the mission, Khabarov's troops covered the distance from Kabul to Shahimardan, Fergana Province, Uzbekistan, defeating several rebel groups, and seizing documentation of the Afghan National Islamic Committee, including portfolios on all rebel leaders and detailed plans.

 On 13 April 1980, Khabarov and his battalion, in cooperation with units of the Afghan National Army, confronted a large group of Mujahadeen fighters.
 After killing several of them and being wounded by both Type 56 assault rifles (including one shot to the head, which his helmet absorbed), he was hit by a .50 caliber round that crippled his right hand, leaving him unable to fight or use the radio.
 Despite this, he continued to command his troops via the battalion's radioman until a helicopter arrived to evacuate casualties.
 Khabarov ordered the most badly wounded to be evacuated first, expecting there to be no place left for him but, despite his protestations, he was loaded aboard the helicopter by his subordinates.

 Delivered to Kabuli military hospital, he nearly had his hand amputated by medical interns before a patron, Colonel General Yuri Maximov, intervened.
-Maximov released that handicapping one of his most prominent soldiers would affect troop morale and cause negative publicity in the USSR.
+Maximov realized that handicapping one of his most prominent soldiers would affect troop morale and cause negative publicity in the USSR.
 He had expert surgeons operate on Khabarov, saving his life and hand.
 He was soon transferred to Tashkent, and then to Burdenko General Military Clinical Hospital in Moscow, where he began physical rehabilitation.

 Second deployment to Afghanistan

-While recovering, he was promoted to Major, graduated from Frunze Military Academy and assigned to command a mechanised infantry regiment located near the Afghan border.
+While recovering, he was promoted to major, graduated from Frunze Military Academy and assigned to command a mechanised infantry regiment located near the Afghan border.
 Knowing his own dislike of serving as an infantry commander, Khabarov accepted a demotion from Regiment Commander to Chief-of-Staff for a brigade in order to transfer back to the 56th Air Assault Brigade.
 He spent 11 months with his brigade from October 1984 to September 1985, when the supply convoy he was escorting was ambushed near Barikot.
 His vehicle was hit by an RPG, turning it upside down, and Khabarov was left with a broken collarbone, three fractured ribs and further injuries to his right hand.
 He was again treated in Kabul and at Tashkent military hospital.
 As he recovered, then President Mikhail Gorbachev signed the Geneva Accords, leading to the Soviet withdrawal from Afghanistan in 1989.
-Khabarov, saw this act as a direct betrayal of the friendly Afghani government headed by the pro-Soviet President Mohammad Najibullah.
+Khabarov, saw this act as a direct betrayal of the friendly Afghani government headed by the pro-Soviet president Mohammad Najibullah.